Huckdirks/auto-pypi-uploader/docs/README.md

 ## Introduction

 While working on my previous project: [text-excuse-generator](https://github.com/Huckdirks/text-excuse-generator), I just published my first package to [PyPi](https://pypi.org/project/text-excuse-generator/).
 I quickly realized that I wasn't going to be able to remember the command line arguments to pass into the required fields, and that I was bound to forget to change the version manually in the `setup.py` file every time I updated the package.
-So I decided to make a program that would automatically update the version number in the `setup.py` file and export my project to [PyPi](https://pypi.org/).
+So I decided to make a program that would automatically update the version number in the `setup.py` file and export a project to [PyPi](https://pypi.org/).
 I also added another script that would automatically create a `setup.py` file for me with the required fields.

 ## Uses